Kelby2/pxlgram/README.md

 Users will be able to follow other users so that their main page will only populate with photos from the users they are following.
 An explore page will be available to show photos from all users.

-### User Search

-Users will be able to use the search bar to look for specific users by name.